afiaka87/glide-finetune/README.md

 # glide-finetune

 [![Neverix Finetuning Notebook](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/neverix/glide-tuning)
+Thanks to neverix from the EleutherAI discord for all the help with this!

 Finetune the base 64 px GLIDE-text2im model from OpenAI on your own image-text dataset.

-Presently has all sorts of issues that are challenging to debug.

-Thanks to neverix from the EleutherAI discord for all the help with this!

 ---